Conservation of América Tropical

 Nonetheless, this conservation approach allows for limited inpainting of damage to reinstate legibility, and surface cleaning and minimal inpainting will significantly improve the legibility of the mural.

-Once the project is completed, the GCI will continue to monitor the condition of the mural on a regular basis for ten years to determine if any further deterioration is occurring.
+GCI is continuing to monitor the condition of the mural on a regular basis to determine if any further deterioration is occurring.

 Last updated: August 2012